Degenerate Perverse Sheaves on Abelian Varieties: Proof of the main theorem

 {\it Proof}.
 We show $F(X)=\emptyset$ by induction on the number of simple factors (or the dimension) of $X$.
-For the simple case see [KrW].
-The cases with two simple factors will be considered in proposition \ref{ToDo}.
+Recall, for the simple case this was shown in [KrW].
+The cases with two simple factors will be considered in proposition \ref{ToDo} below.
 So assume that $X$ has at least three simple factors and that $F(D)=\emptyset$ already holds for all proper subvarieties or proper quotients $D$ of $X$.
 Hence $K\in F_{max}(X)$ by proposition \ref{alsoincharp}.
 Then by lemma \ref{B} all simple factors have dimension $\mu(X)=d$, so there exists a quotient $g:X\to B$ with kernel $A\neq 0$

 with simple factors $B_1$ and $B_2$ of dimension $d=\mu(X)$.
 Now $F(B)=\emptyset$ holds by the induction assumption and $K$ is maximal.
 Hence $Rg_*(K_\chi)= \bigoplus_{\psi \in \Psi(\chi)} \ m_\psi \cdot \delta_{B}^{\psi}$ is $B$-invariant by lemma \ref{strange} for generic $\chi$.
 But this contradicts the maximality of $K$, since then $Rf_*(K_\chi)=0$ vanishes for generic $\chi$.